urcomputeringpal/powerpanel-kubernetes/README.md

 # powerpanel-kubernetes

 A Docker image and Kustomize base for running [PowerPanel for Linux](https://www.cyberpowersystems.com/product/software/powerpanel-for-linux/).
-Useful if you have a CyberPower UPS attached to Kubernetes node.
+Useful if you have a CyberPower UPS attached to a Kubernetes node.

 # Features